phloreenm/MP2-JS--CI-CoBC-FM/readme-files/testing.md

     </p>
     <br>

+---

 ### **Conclusions**
-- The **Performance** score, especially on mobile view, is strongly affected by two main reasons:
+- The **Performance** score, especially on mobile view, is strongly affected these reasons:
-  - The exterior dependencies, such as the Google Fonts and the Font Awesome icons, which are not cached by the browser.
+  - The exterior dependencies, such as the Google Fonts and the Font Awesome icons, together with the JavaScript libraries (Boostrap, MDBUI, jQuery)
     <p align="center">
         <img width="100%" src="./readme-images/lighthouse/00-render-blocking-res.jpg">
     </p>